monkeymademe/picamera2-WebUI/README.md

 - **Camera Settings:** Easily configure camera settings such as image rotation, exposure, white balance settings, and meny more.
 - **Capture Photos:** Take photos with a single click and save them to the image gallery.
 - **Image Gallery:** Veiw, delete, and download your images in a simple gallery interface.

-## What Does 'Lite' Mean

-This is part of a bigger project I am working on that would have some very advanced features like databases for settings and different gallery folders for example.
-But a lite version started to form during development so before I go down the rabbit hole of advanced features I branched this off so it nicely stands alone.

 ## Is this a finished project